w3f/matrixbot/README.md

   * `persistentvolumeclaim`: declares a persistent storage for the bot database, so that if the bot container is restarted the state can be recovered.

+  * `configmap`: basic configuration of the bot, sets the access token and only enables the `echo` service.

   In order to be able to deploy to production, these environment variables must be
   available: